BLOG

 Evolution

-The idea that an exchange of a like kind property for another should not subject a Taxpayer, or The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r, to a tax payment so long as they did not “cash out” formed the basis for Section 1031 to become part of the Tax Code in 1921.
+The idea that an exchange of a like kind property for another should not subject a Taxpayer, or (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger , to a tax payment so long as they did not “cash out” formed the basis for Section 1031 to become part of the Tax Code in 1921.
 At one time almost all asset types could be exchanged, but in the present era, only real estate can be exchanged.
-The rationale for this tax deferral was based on the fact that the The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r maintained a “continuity of investment” in the asset, and it would be unfair to assess a tax under the circumstances of maintaining the investment in the “like kind” property.
+The rationale for this tax deferral was based on the fact that the (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger maintained a “continuity of investment” in the asset, and it would be unfair to assess a tax under the circumstances of maintaining the investment in the “like kind” property.
 Then, as well as now, applicable taxes were deferred until some final cash out disposition, if any.

 There were additions to the Code section over time but there were still a lot of open questions as the use of §1031 gathered steam over the years.
 In 1991, the IRS sought to provide more certainty on what could or could not be done and promulgated some regulations to provide a safe harbor that people could follow when entering into a tax deferred exchange.
 The 1991 regulations included distinct safe harbors:

-During a comment period before the 1991 rules came into effect, many people wrote in to the Internal Revenue Service (IRS) asking if the final rules could provide some guidance when circumstances dictated that the Replacement Property needed to be acquired before the sale of the Relinquished Property, commonly referred to as a Reverse The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange , or when a portion of the Relinquished Property sale proceeds needed to be allocated to construction or improvement on the new property, a Construction or Improvement exchange.
+During a comment period before the 1991 rules came into effect, many people wrote in to the Internal Revenue Service (IRS) asking if the final rules could provide some guidance when circumstances dictated that the Replacement Property needed to be acquired before the sale of the Those certain items of real and/or personal property described in the relinquished property contract and qualifying as “relinquished property” within the meaning of Treasury Regulations Section 1.1031(k)-1(a); The "Old Asset”, property or properties given up or conveyed by a taxpayer as part of a 1031 exchange.
+Relinquished Property , commonly referred to as a Reverse Exchange, or when a portion of the Those certain items of real and/or personal property described in the relinquished property contract and qualifying as “relinquished property” within the meaning of Treasury Regulations Section 1.1031(k)-1(a); The "Old Asset”, property or properties given up or conveyed by a taxpayer as part of a 1031 exchange.
+Relinquished Property sale proceeds needed to be allocated to construction or improvement on the new property, a Construction or Improvement exchange.
 The IRS replied to these comments by declining to include such guidance but indicated that it would continue to study the issue and provide rules on it in the future.
 It took some time, but in the year 2000, that guidance was published in Revenue Procedure 2000-37.

 Safe Harbor for Reverse and Improvement Exchanges